QuentinRa/intellij-ocaml-plugin/README.md

     * [x] Implementation
     * [x] Show a nice presentation
     * [x] Works with pattern variables (ex: "a,b,c")
+* [ ] References
+  * [x] Let statement is a named element.
+Only the element that defines a name should be a named element.
+But, it should be "x" and not "let x = ..." that is the named element...
+  * [x] I understood how it works, but it needs more refining.
+I should smartly resolve things, including if they are declared in other files.
+I should return both MLI and ML references if they are both present.
+  * [ ] Rework named element
+  * [ ] Test the dummy reference with named element indexes
+  * [ ] Use a dummy implement for "open" and "modules"; not "let" and "value path" as it is for now
 * [x] Settings
   * [X] Color Settings Page For Highlighter
   * [x] Add Highlighter Annotator to Color Settings Page